Despite graduating with a musical theater performance degree, Brad eventually learned that his voice is better used on the page than on the stage.

 Originally from Noblesville, Indiana, Brad earned his degree from the University of Miami with a minor in theater management.
 After college, he moved to New York where he was the Associate General Manager of STOMP and a producer for two theaters in San Francisco.
 While he traveled the country searching for quality shows, he decided to start creating his own.

 A long-time dance fan with two left feet, Brad has worked with top choreographers in Los Angeles to create narrative pieces.
 He’s currently developing a live stage show with La La Land and Zoey’s Extraordinary Playlist choreographer Mandy Moore.
+Brad also recently wrote for the Cheer Live national tour, featuring the cast of the Emmy-winning Netflix docuseries Cheer.

 I can’t say enough about how valuable I found both the content and instructor for the Televisionary class.
 Super kind and encouraging, Brad helped me zero in on which idea to focus on and then guided me from my vague concept to a strong outline I’m excited to continue developing.
 Brad has the ability to quickly pinpoint ways to improve your story through incredibly thoughtful notes, awesome pitches, and honest, timely feedback.
 I also found beneficial the personal stories he shared, as well as his tips and resources.
 He not only understood the especially nuanced world I set out to build, but also provided specific suggestions that elevated my story even more.
 Thanks to Brad and the positive environment he created, I walked away feeling inspired and can happily say I have a project that will help propel my career.
 I look forward to taking more classes with Brad and Script Anatomy in the future!